 Mounting Screw, 6-32UNC-2A.
 Three (3) required.

-(1" long screws are suggested for panel thickness between 0.05 and 0.19, but may not be optimum in some installations.
-The installer will need to determine what is correct for a particular installation.)
+1" long screws are suggested for panel thickness between 0.05 and 0.19, but may not be optimum in all cases.
+Installer will need to determine what is correct for a particular installation.